 Christ’s College, including the Gardens in First, Second and Third Courts and the Darwin Garden, is normally open to visitors between 9am and 4pm throughout the week.
 Access to the Fellows’ Garden is more restricted – it is usually open from 9am to 4pm on Mondays to Fridays.
 Please note, however, that the College and Gardens are closed during the College’s 'Quiet Period' around exams.
 Quiet Period usually lasts from mid-April to mid-June.
-You can follow this garden plan.
+You can download our summer garden guide or follow this garden plan.

 First Court is the oldest part of the College, and much of it dates back to 1505.
 It includes a circular lawn – the only one in any of Cambridge’s 31 Colleges.
 The enclosed nature of this court creates a microclimate, allowing us to grow tender specimen plants.
 The court is bordered by a variety of shrubs, and a magnificent Wisteria sinensis covers the south-facing wall.
 The wisteria is thought to be around 200 years old.

 Second Court consists of formal lawns bordered by an informal planting scheme.
 There is a long herbaceous border on the western side of the court.
 The Fellows’ Building at the top of second court dates from 1640-42.
 The gardens here feature borders of lush summer bedding.

 Third Court features an extensive collection of irises and salvias.
 The iris collection began in 1946 when the College received a large number from a Mrs Zeligman.
 The court was recently redesigned to expand these collections.